Nike-Inc/cerberus-doc-site/docs/user-guide/file-storage.md

 title: File Storage
 ---

-The UI of the dashboard does not yet support uploading of file contents but storing files is supported via API using one of the Cerberus clients or even over HTTPS using curl or wget.
+The UI of the dashboard allows storing plain text values including newline characters.
+Storing other types of values is supported via API using one of the Cerberus clients or even over HTTPS using curl or wget.

 For example, to write a certificate and java keystore to a safe deposit box in Cerberus: